 Step 4 - Place the Shower Door Back in the Frame

 With the replacement shower door rollers in place take the shower door and snap it back in place on the tract in the shower door frame.
-Make sure that the rollers make contact with the tract and pull the door along the frame to make sure that it is in place.
-If necessary use spray lubricant in the tract to facilitate the movement of the door in the frame.
+Make sure that the rollers make contact with the track and pull the door along the frame to make sure that it is in place.
+If necessary use spray lubricant in the track to facilitate the movement of the door in the frame.
 Make sure that for the shower door roller that you have installed that it is advisable to use a spray lubricant.